Banking in Switzerland: Automatic exchange of tax information

 In February 2013, the Swiss Federal Council allowed the signing of the Foreign Account Tax Compliance Act (FATCA) with the US.
 These agreements force all Swiss banks to inform the Internal Revenue Service of undeclared, offshore accounts.
 These new regulations are applicable from 2014, and in turn assure Swiss banks of continued operations within the US.

 In July 2019, the US Senate approved the Double Taxation Treaty (DTA) with Switzerland, which had already been accepted by the Swiss parliament in 2010.
 The new agreement, applicable to accounts from September 23, 1999, onward, amends the tax treaty of 1996 and regulates requests for information on financial accounts by US authorities, as well as exemptions for retirement savings by US persons.

 Starting in 2019, Switzerland began to share (with the country of origin or residence) the details of 3.1 million bank accounts held by foreigners, as part of the agreed automatic exchange of information.
 Swiss banks, insurance companies and trusts have a legal obligation to comply but charitable Swiss foundations are so far exempt.
-As of 2019, Switzerland received financial data from 75 countries and shared data with 63 (96 countries starting in 2021).
+As of 2019, Switzerland received financial data from 75 countries and shared data with 63 (over 100 countries starting in 2023) representing 3.6 million accounts as of 2023.
+Around 9000 banks, insurers, trusts and other financial institutions in Switzerland provide this information to the Swiss authorities.